 But like navigating any city–especially Chinese cities–there is a bit of a learning curve.
 So we’ve put together all the info you need to make explore Dalian, public-transit-style.

-This post just deals with using Dalian’s buses.
-For information about using the Dalian subway system, click here.
+This post deals with using Dalian’s buses.
+There’s another post for taking the Dalian metro.

 Using Dalian’s Bus System

 Dalian has over 150 bus routes, including 3 historic tram routes as well, making it relatively easy to get around.
 Baidu Maps, the only maps app we recommend using in China, has a full breakdown of all the routes so just pop in your end location and let it take you away.

 Getting on the bus:

 Bus stops are clearly marked with large signs that list the bus route number in English numerals, the stops in Chinese characters only, and the start and end times of the buses – important if you’re travelling at night.
 There may be a crowd waiting for the bus and remember that lining up generally isn’t a common practice.

 Depending on the route and the time of day, there may be a little bit of uncomfortable pushing and squeezing to get on.
 Don’t be afraid to make room for yourself and don’t be offended when others do the same.

 Bus fare ranges from 1 to 3 yuan and is usually listed on a small screen on a card reader next to the driver.
 Step into the bus through the front door and drop the exact change in coins or bills into the red slot next to the driver.
 You’re done!

 Tip For This Spot: If you’re staying in Dalian for a longer period of time, you may want to get a refillable transit card that can be used on both the subway and buses.
 These cards can only be purchased at subway stations or the Bank of Dalian.